openhab/org.openhab.binding.zwave/doc/fibaro/fgrgbw_0_0.md

 ### Parameter 39: Active PROGRAM alarm time

 Active PROGRAM alarm time.
-Default setting: 600s, 1-65534 specifies alarm time in seconds.
+<p&gtDefault setting: 600s, 1-65534 specifies alarm time in seconds.</p&gt
 Values in the range 1 to 65534 may be set.

 The manufacturer defined default value is ```600```.